smart-edge-open/specs/openness_epc.md

 ### API schema for the Core Network Configuration Agent (CNCA) Endpoint

-The API is exposed via an HTTP API endpoint, "/userplanes".
+The API is exposed via an HTTP REST API endpoint, "/userplanes".
 In Figure 6, it is exposed at the EPC Control Plane, but could also be exposed at the EPC User Plane (or SGW-U/PGW-U/Edge Node function).

 The endpoint currently defines: